Category Archives: Uncategorized

 And like a $3 bill, your value will last only as long as those who have chosen to trade in such currency continue to feast at your table.

 Your presidential acts to date carry the stench of self-serving behavior and, if there’s any sense of national interest, your pursuit of it seems mostly delusional.
-As if you feel the need to prove the depth of your intellect by the amount of confusion it’s able to create.
+As if you feel the need to prove the depth of your intellect by the amount of confusion it allows you to create.
 With each of your appointments, especially to positions of power, it becomes more evident that your choices are dictated by the thinnest of logic streams, that obedience to you must be absolute, and that one day when you choose to act against the Constitution for a second time, these fellow travelers would never dare impede your actions.

 Running for president to avoid the consequences of your criminal behavior, you made a mockery of our political system.
 Could you have run out the clock on your federal charges without the assistance of corrupt judges and Republican Party hacks?
 Probably not.

-Unlike those corrupt judges, most of us accept the fact you sent a mob to sack the Capitol on January 6 of 2021.Which is why, in our minds at least, you are barred, under the 14th Amendment, from ever serving in any capacity in our government.
+Unlike those corrupt judges, most of us accept the fact you sent a mob to sack the Capitol on January 6 of 2021.
+Which is why, in our minds at least, you are barred, under the 14th Amendment, from ever serving in any capacity in our government.
 No matter if a corrupt Supreme Court tells you otherwise.

 SO here I am, a 79 year-old retired writer and ad guy.
 I’m not the activist to mount the revolution you and your gaggle of sycophants deserve.